skyejacobson/CCTV_HTB/README.md

 Note that Zoneminder has default credentials so when using `admin:admin` we are actually able to bypass any exploit and log directly on to the dashboard.
 We then are able to see the version info. `Zoneminder v1.37.63`.

 CVE and Zoneminder v1.37.63 placed into the search bar reveals [CVE-2024-51482](https://github.com/ZoneMinder/zoneminder/security/advisories/GHSA-qm8h-3xvf-m7j3)

+Zoneminder v1.37.63 is vulnerable to boolean-based SQL Injection.
+The impact of this is total control of SQL Databases: loss of data confidentiality and integrity.
+Leading to information disclosure and possible privilege escalation.